Janice Battersby: Storylines

 Janice first appears in January 1997 as a new machinist at Mike Baldwin's (Johnny Briggs) garment factory Underworld.
 In July 1997 she returns along with husband Les (Bruce Jones), daughter Toyah (Georgia Taylor) and stepdaughter Leanne (Jane Danson).
 She is consistently rude to her various managers at the factory.
 She breaks up with Les after having an affair with Dennis Stringer (Charles Dale) late in 2001, who is seeing Eileen Grimshaw (Sue Cleaver) at the time.
 Les is so upset that he attempts suicide on New Year's Day, and while driving him to hospital, they collide with another car.
 Les survives with minor injuries but Dennis is badly injured and later dies in hospital.
-Janice is left devastated by Dennis's death.
+Janice is left devastated by Dennis's death as Janice wrongfully blames him for Dennis's death.

 Janice later becomes involves with police officer, Mick Hopwood.
 When Mick and Les get into a fight, Les is unfairly imprisoned and Janice splits up with Mick.
 A later attempt at reconciliation with Les fails as a result of interference from Cilla Brown (Wendi Peters).

-In March 2004, Janice sneaks into the storeroom at the factory for a crafty cigarette but drops the cigarette when caretaker Harry Flagg (Iain Rogerson) locks her in, a fire starts.
+In March 2004, Janice sneaks into the storeroom at the factory for a crafty cigarette but drops the cigarette when cleaner Harry Flagg (Iain Rogerson) locks her in, a fire starts.
 Just before the whole room burns down, factory manager Nick Tilsley (Adam Rickitt) comes to her rescue – and as a result of the fire, she ends up in hospital and Nick is sacked by Mike.

 In the summer of 2005, Janice discovers, to her horror, that she has nits.
 Drunkenly, she asks friend Sean Tully (Antony Cotton) to shave her head.
 When she sees her bald head in the mirror, she is appalled.
 A couple of weeks later, she has a mud fight with resident Claire Peacock (Julia Haworth) on the Red Rec after Claire calls her a "pug faced scumbag".

 In early 2006, Janice and Leanne are involved in a car accident, when Danny (Bradley Walsh) does not ask Kevin Webster (Michael Le Vell) to perform a full service on the car.
 They crash into Gail Platt's (Helen Worth) front wall.
 Since then, Janice and Sally Webster become rivals as Janice feels that Sally and her daughter, Rosie, look down their noses at her.
 The rivalry comes to a head on 27 February 2006, when Janice is sacked by Danny Baldwin, and shortly after, she is punched by nemesis Sally, in the middle of the Rovers Return Inn.
 She leaves the Street in shame.
 She goes to stay with Toyah in London in March 2006, but returns by April, telling Leanne that life in London was not any better than life in Weatherfield.
 She then helps Leanne, as she discovers Mike's original will, which Leanne's boyfriend Danny does not know about.